 Also of interest is that Boston has more people living here who work in computers and math than 95% of the places in the US.

-Overall, Boston’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Boston’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Boston in 2022 was $36,810, which is wealthy relative to Kentucky, and upper middle income relative to the rest of the US.
 This equates to an annual income of $147,240 for a family of four.
 However, Boston contains both very wealthy and poor people as well.